-Due Date: Every class, starting October 21st, 2014 Weight: Pass/Fail at the end of course evaluation
+Due Date: Every class

+Weight: Pass/Fail at the end of course evaluation

-Write a reflection/journal (maximum of 150 words typed and double-spaced in a word document).
+Write a reflection/journal (minimum of 300 words) typed and double-spaced in a word document.
 Please submit a printed version of your written journals during each practicum seminar at the beginning of the class.
 Try to write/journal on the topic as it closely relates to your career choice.
 You will be asked to apply critical thinking by synthesizing knowledge, skills and behaviours from both the classroom experience and your fieldwork experience.
 The rationale for this exercise is that you will understand yourself better and you will gain solid knowledge, professional attitudes and skills that are required by employers.